diggy/wp-what-links-here/readme.txt

 == Changelog ==

+= 1.0.2 - 30/01/2015 =
+* fixes issue with multisite
+* supports all public post types out of the box, no config plugin needed

 = 1.0.1 - 05/03/2014 =
 * Initial release 1.0.1

 == Upgrade Notice ==

+= 1.0.2 =
+fixes issue with multisite; supports all public post types out of the box, no config plugin needed

 = 1.0.1 =
 version 1.0.1